Musoye/Time-Minder/README.md

 ## Description / Overview

-A project management tool is a software application that helps teams manage tasks and projects by providing a centralized platform for creating, assigning, tracking, and prioritizing tasks.
+A project management tool is a software application that helps teams manage tasks and projects by providing a centralized platform for creating, assigning, tracking, and prioritizing tasks.  view project here [musoye.tech](https://musoye.tech)

 ## Architecture: